Toyota 3S-GTE Engine Specs, Performance, Upgrades, Reliability

 • Turbocharger

 Engine blocks cracking is an interesting topic for the Toyota 3S-GTE engine.
 It uses a cast iron block.
 A design that’s often desired for the impressive strength of cast iron.
-However, engine blocks cracking is a hot topic when it comes to the 2.0 turbo inline-4.
+However, engine blocks cracking is a hot topic.
 It’s most common on early gen 3 engines before 1997, but blocks cracking can happen on any 3S engine.

 It appears the primary issues lies between cylinders number 2 and 3.
 The block is prone to cracking in that area due to thin casting.
 Toyota did beef up the block, so later engines are less prone to issues.
 Additionally, 3S-GTE engine blocks rarely crack on totally stock engines.
 It often occurs on modded engines due to higher cylinder pressures.